muhammedkucukaslan/advanced-todo-api/README.md

 ## About The Project

 As a Backend Developer, I am trying to build robust and scalable API projects by writing clean and maintainable code.
-It's been hard to learn `advanced` concepts at first, esspecially working on a real-world project.
+It's been hard to learn **advanced** concepts at first, esspecially working on a real-world project.
 So, I decided to build a project that includes advanced features and concepts but also has a simple business logic such as Todo Management.
-This project is result of this.
+This project is the result of this desire.